Lupton family: Francis Martineau Lupton

 Francis Martineau Lupton (1848–1921), known as Frank, was Francis III's eldest son.
 He attended Leeds Grammar School and Trinity College, Cambridge where he read history before entering the family business.
 From 1870 to 1880, he was a member of the Leeds Rifles.
-From the 1880s, he and his fellow directors at Wm.
-Lupton & Co moved the textile business from being merchants to manufacturing in response to the restructuring of the economics of cloth making.
-They acquired other mills and power looms in Pudsey and converted their mills to be driven by electricity.
+From the 1880s, Wm.
+Lupton & Co moved from being merchants to manufacturing in response to the restructuring of the economics of cloth making.
+The company acquired other mills and power looms in Pudsey and converted the mills to be driven by electricity.
 They took advantage of new sources of wool from the Americas and Australia.
-Their textile mills had been established on Whitehall Road, Leeds.
+The textile mills were on Whitehall Road, Leeds.

 In 1880, Frank Lupton married Harriet Albina Davis (1850–1892), daughter of clergyman Thomas Davis.
 She died in 1892, two weeks after the birth of their youngest son.
 They had two daughters and three sons.
-Frank Lupton and his family lived at Rockland, a stone house on the Newton Park Estate much of which, upon the death of his mother in 1892, he inherited with his three brothers.
+Frank Lupton and his family lived at Rockland on the Newton Park Estate much of which, on the death of his mother in 1892, he inherited with his brothers.

 Frank Lupton devoted his life to the business and civic work.
 He was a Justice of the Peace for Leeds and the West Riding.
 A Liberal, he broke from Gladstone over Home Rule and became a Liberal Unionist.
-In 1895, having been a councillor, he became an alderman on the City of Leeds Council.
-He was an alderman until 1916, when his brother Charles was Lord Mayor of Leeds.
+In 1895 he became an alderman on Leeds City Council.
+He was an alderman until 1916.